Uncomfortable Truths About the ADHD Nervous System

-Why We Don’t Always Get Things Done
+Why People with ADHD Don’t Always Get Things Done

 Mood and energy level also swing with variations of interest and challenge.
 When bored, unengaged, or trapped by a task, the person with ADHD is lethargic, quarrelsome, and filled with dissatisfaction.

-Why Our Motors Always Run
+Why Our ADHD Motors Always Run

 By the time most people with ADHD are adolescents, their physical hyperactivity has been pushed inward and hidden.
 But it is there and it still impairs the ability to engage in the moment, listen to other people, to relax enough to fall asleep at night, and to have periods of peace.